mgkprod/magenta-machine/README.md

 This will create a `dist` folder with all the files needed to deploy the app.

+## Notes

+- The sound files are included in the repository.
+You can add your own sound files to the `public/audio` folder and update the `mounted` function in `src/components/Machine.vue` to load the new files.

 ## Credits

 - [Simon Rubuano](https://github.com/mgkprod)